martins-jean/Real-time-data-processing-in-AWS/README.md

 1. Create a bucket in S3 for the Apache Flink application and use GitHub Desktop to upload the AnomalyDetection.jar file to it. <br>
 2. Create an EC2 instance called "Wind Turbine Simulator" with a boto3 script that generates wind speed data. <br>
-3. Create an IAM role for Kinesis Data Analytics.
+3. Create an IAM role for Kinesis Data Analytics. <br>
-4. Create several AWS Lambda functions using the boto3 scripts I provided.
+4. Create several AWS Lambda functions using the boto3 scripts I provided. <br>
-5. Create a table in DynamoDB named WindDataTable
+5. Create a table in DynamoDB named WindDataTable. <br>
+6. Create an AnomalyNotification topic in the SNS console.
 </details>

 <details>